Check the DNA: How Paternity is Established in Florida

 A Voluntary Acknowledgement of Paternity does not take full force and effect for a period of 60 days after both parties sign the instrument.
 During this time period, either the mother or father can withdraw a signature and acknowledgement of paternity.

 Once the 60 day time period passes, the acknowledgement of paternity is final.
-After this time period, it is very difficult to get this acknowledgment of paternity set aside.
+After this time period, it is very difficult to get this acknowledgement of paternity set aside.
 In fact, if a party wants to revoke a paternity acknowledgement after this time period, a court order is necessary.
 Obtaining a court order requires a demonstration that the acknowledgement was signed by a party because of fraud or extreme force.

 Courts in Florida are always reluctant to set aside a paternity determination.
 Stability of familial relationships and permanency is considered to be in the best interests of a minor child, according to Florida law and court decisions.